nickklos10/SerieA_Machine_Learning_Predictions_2025/README.md

 - `Serie_A_Managers.ipynb`: Scrapes manager data for Serie A teams, including matches managed, seasons, titles, and points per match (PPM).
 Saves the data as serie_a_coaches.csv.

-- `Serie_A_ML_Final.ipynb`: Builds and trains a machine learning model using neural networks to predict team performance metrics, including points, victories, goals scored, goals conceded, and final standings.
+- `2025_Final_ML_SerieA.ipynb`: Builds and trains a machine learning model using neural networks to predict team performance metrics, including points, victories, ties, losses and final standings.

+> [!NOTE]
+> Recent Modifications
+>  * Improved the prediction pipeline with enhanced imputation, scaling, and updated categorical encoding.
+>  * Adjusted the post‑processing step to ensure that the predicted outcomes (wins, draws, and losses) are consistent with the predicted points.

 ## Technologies Used